Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation

 \parabf{Rule-based Repair.} Rule-based repair focuses on correcting straightforward and common errors detected by static analysis, such as hallucinated or missing import statements and unresolved symbols.
 Leveraging the previously constructed project-level test knowledge base, \app can automatically resolve dependencies by appending missing imports or correcting incorrect ones based on simple class names.
 The comprehensive indexing of classes, methods, and fields from the static analysis phase facilitates accurate dependency resolution without human intervention.

-\parabf{LLM-based Repair.} For errors arising from semantic misunderstandings or subtle logic issues that cannot be fixed by static rules alone, \app uses LLM-based repair.
-This involves extracting detailed compile-time error messages, runtime error logs, and failing test feedback.
+\parabf{LLM-based Repair.} For errors arising from semantic misunderstandings or subtle logic issues that cannot be fixed by static rules, \app applies LLM-based repair using compile-time errors, runtime logs, and failing test feedback.
 This information, combined with the focal method context and relevant function signatures, is incorporated into a repair prompt that is fed back to the LLM.
-The model then performs targeted correction to resolve issues such as incorrect assertions, missing exception handling, or logic bugs causing runtime failures.
+The model then performs targeted correction of issues such as incorrect assertions, missing exception handling, or logic bugs causing runtime failures.

 Importantly, this refinement process extends beyond compilation to include execution feedback.
 If runtime errors occur or tests fail due to assertion mismatches, these failure details are fed into the repair pipeline to enable iterative correction and improvement of the generated test code.
 This dynamic feedback loop helps ensure that the final test class is not only syntactically correct but also functionally robust and reliable.